 If your budget allows, consider installing equipment tracking systems (telematics) on high-value equipment.
 In addition to monitoring its location, many telematics systems allow you to establish authorized hours of operation and/or an operating perimeter (geofence) for the machine.
 If the equipment is started up during non-authorized hours or leaves the geofence area, an alert is issued, warning you of the event.
 Some applications will automatically immobilize the equipment to prevent its use.

-A simpler, less expensive approach would be to install a tracking device on each piece of equipment.
-Discretely located on the machine, these devices are virtually invisible and “wake up” only if/when the unit is stolen.
+A simpler, less expensive approach is to install simple tracking devices on each piece of equipment.
+Discretely located on the machine, these devices are virtually invisible and "wake up" only if/when the unit is stolen.
 Once a piece of equipment is reported missing, law enforcement sends out a signal to the device, which then automatically returns information about its location.

 Prevention is key

 In addition to tracking devices and registration, DeMilio at LoJack says there are several simple and proactive things you can do to minimize your risk:

 - Pick up equipment as soon as possible after it's called off rent.
 Don't let it sit on a jobsite for the weekend, especially if it's a three-day holiday.

 - Know your customers.
 Take your time and examine the accounts you're opening.